shiftyrose/shifty/README.md

 __Win Condition__: Curse & Kill Everyone & Be Last Player Alive<br>

 #### Role Description
-The Occultist's Kill/Curse Button alternates between cursing and killing players.<br>
+The Occultist's Kill/Curse Button alternates between cursing and killing players.
 Players will who are cursed by the Occultist will be seen with a cross during the meeting.
-If the Occultist is not voted off during this meeting, the cursed player dies.<br>
+If the Occultist is not voted off during this meeting, the cursed player dies.
 Regular kill self-reports Bait.\nSpell does not self-report Bait.<br>

 ### Game Options
 |            Name              |                          Description                       |     Type     |  Default  |